MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow-list-of-results.md

 ---
 title: Return a list of results
-description: Return a list of results from a Power Automate flow to a Microsoft Copilot Studio bot.
+description: Return a list of results from a Power Automate flow to a Microsoft Copilot Studio copilot.
 keywords: "PVA, flow, automate" ms.date: 03/24/2023